 - Offer free in-house trainings and workshops, or suggest outside courses for professional certificates, to improve your staff’s skills.

-And to tighten up liquor controls, bar owners have a wealth of tools and methods at their disposal.
+And to tighten up liquor controls, bar owners have a wealth of liquor control tools and methods at their disposal.

 Tools to Improve Your Liquor Inventory Control

 Liquor Inventory Spreadsheet

 Here's a useful alcohol inventory tool secret.
 Many bar owners use a liquor inventory spreadsheet to take their inventory count.
 They fill our their starting inventory, received inventory, and ending inventory manually because they don’t have an inventory management software in place.
 Keep in mind that while using an inventory spreadsheet may sound good (because it’s free), it can be labor-intensive and time-consuming.
 It can also result in miscounting and end up costing you in other ways.